The CLoud–Aerosol–Radiation Interaction and Forcing: Year 2017 (CLARIFY-2017) measurement campaign

 Authors:

-Haochi Che, Philip Stier, Hamish Gordon, Duncan Watson-Parris, Lucia Deaconu
+haochi Che, Philip Stier, Hamish Gordon, Duncan Watson-Parris, Lucia Deaconu

 Abstract:

 The South-eastern Atlantic Ocean (SEA) is semi-permanently covered by one of the most extensive stratocumulus cloud decks on the planet and experiences about one-third of the global biomass burning emissions from the southern Africa savannah region during the fire season.
 To get a better understanding of the impact of these biomass burning aerosols on clouds and radiation balance over the SEA, the latest generation of the UK Earth System Model (UKESM1) is employed.
 Measurements from the CLARIFY and ORACLES flight campaigns are used to evaluate the model, demonstrating that the model has good skill in reproducing the biomass burning plume.
 To investigate the underlying mechanisms in detail, the effects of biomass burning aerosols on the clouds are decomposed into radiative effects (via absorption and scattering) and microphysical effects (via perturbation of cloud condensation nuclei (CCN) and cloud microphysical processes).
-The July–August means are used to characterise aerosols, clouds and the radiation balance during the fire season.
-Results show around 68 % of CCN at 0.2 % supersaturation in the SEA domain can be attributed to biomass burning.
+The July-August means are used to characterise aerosols, clouds and the radiation balance during the fire season.
+Results show around 65% of CCN at 0.2% supersaturation in the SEA domain can be attributed to biomass burning.
 The absorption effect of biomass burning aerosols is the most significant in affecting clouds and radiation.
-Near the continent it increases the maximum supersaturation diagnosed by the activation scheme, while further from the continent it reduces the altitude of the maximum supersaturation.
-As a result, the cloud droplet number concentration shows a similar pattern.
-The microphysical effect of biomass burning aerosols decreases the maximum supersaturation and increases the cloud droplets concentration over the ocean; however, this change is relatively small.
+Near the continent, it increases the maximum supersaturation diagnosed by the activation scheme, while further from the continent it reduces the altitude of the maximum supersaturation.
+As a result, the cloud droplet number concentration responds with a similar pattern to the absorption effect of biomass burning aerosols.
+The microphysical effect, however, decreases the maximum supersaturation and increases the cloud droplets concentration over the ocean; although this change is relatively small.
 The liquid water path is also significantly increased over the SEA (mainly caused by the absorption effect of biomass burning aerosols) when biomass burning aerosols are above the stratocumulus cloud deck.
 The microphysical pathways lead to a slight increase in the liquid water path over the ocean.
 These changes in cloud properties indicate the significant role of biomass burning aerosols on clouds in this region.
-Among the effects of biomass burning aerosols on radiation balance, the semi-direct radiative effects (rapid adjustments induced by biomass burning aerosols radiative effects) have a dominant cooling impact over the SEA, which offset the warming direct radiative effect (radiative forcing from biomass burning aerosol–radiation interactions).
-However, the magnitude and the sign of the semi-direct effects are dependent on the relative location of biomass burning aerosols and clouds.
-The net biomass burning aerosols radiative effect shows a negative cooling effect in the SEA, indicating the significant role of biomass burning aerosols in affecting the regional radiation balance and climate.
+Among the effects of biomass burning aerosols on the radiation balance, the semi-direct radiative effects (rapid adjustments induced by biomass burning aerosols radiative effects) have a dominant cooling impact over the SEA, which offset the warming direct radiative effect (radiative forcing from biomass burning aerosol–radiation interactions) and lead to overall net cooling radiative effect in the SEA.
+However, the magnitude and the sign of the semi-direct effects are sensitive to the relative location of biomass burning aerosols and clouds, reflecting the critical task of the accurate modelling of the biomass burning plume and clouds in this region.

 Authors: